 Truck drivers often must cover long distances and spend many hours on the road.
 Over the course of a trip, they can become easily distracted by things both inside and outside of their cab.
 However, by giving in to any distraction, the driver puts everyone on or near the road at risk.
 It’s unacceptable.

-At Cain Law Office, we protect the rights of people who suffer injuries or the loss of a loved one in crashes caused by careless and reckless truck drivers, including those who drive while distracted.
-We know how to hold negligent truck drivers and trucking companies accountable and to pursue all compensation that our clients are due.
-Our founding attorney, Monty Cain, is a member of the Association of Plaintiff Interstate Trucking Lawyers of America with more than 20 years of experience with handling these cases.
+At Cain Law, we protect the rights of people who suffer injuries or the loss of a loved one in crashes caused by careless and reckless truck drivers, including those who drive while distracted.
+We know how to hold negligent truck drivers and trucking companies accountable and how to pursue all compensation that our clients are due.
+Our founding attorney, Monty Cain, is a member of the Association of Plaintiff Interstate Trucking Lawyers of America with more than 25 years of experience handling these cases.

 If a truck driver recently hurt you or a loved one in a crash in Oklahoma, we can immediately investigate your case and determine whether distracted driving or some other form of negligence caused the wreck.
 Get started today.
 Call or reach us online for a timely and free consultation.